MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Experiments

 \subsection{Evaluation Procedure}

-~ From an input sequence of trajectory data of $N$ frames (N=1800 for mice and 4500 for flies), we evaluate models that produce learned representations of size $N \times D$, where $D$ is the dimensionality of the representations.
-We evaluate the performance of the representations on our set of hidden downstream tasks using a linear classification or regression protocol (Figure~\ref{fig:eval_protocol}).
+~ From an input sequence of video/trajectory data of N frames ($N=1800$ for mice and $4500$ for flies), we evaluate models that produce learned representations of size $N \times D$, where $D$ is the dimensionality of the representations.
+For video representation learning models, we use $D = 128$.
+For trajectory methods, we use $D=128$ for mice and $D=256$ for flies.
+We then use these feature vectors or embeddings as inputs for a linear model that is used to classify/regress the hidden task.
+We use linear least squares with l2 regularized (Ridge) classification/regression as model and F1/mean-squared-error (MSE) as evaluation metrics (See Appendix~\ref{sec:evaluation} for details).

-Evaluation tasks are either frame-level, with one label per frame (such as whether a behavior is occurring), or sequence-level, with one label per sequence (such as whether the lights are off or on).
-For all hidden tasks, we train a linear model using the representation to predict task labels on each frame.
-To produce an overall evaluation of each model, we averaged performance (computed as the F1 Score, the harmonic mean of Precision and Recall) across classifiers.
-For two tasks in the mouse dataset (time of day and day of experiment), performance was instead computed in terms of the mean squared error between predicted and actual times.